oracle/graal/truffle/docs/T-Trace.md

 is possible and ready to be explored.

-GraalVM comes with a unified set of prepackaged high performance **T-Trace** insights at your convenice.
+GraalVM comes with a unified set of prepackaged high performance **T-Trace** insights at your convenience.
 In addition to that one can easily create own **T-Trace** insights in a language of one's choice.
 The insights are well crafted code that, when enabled, gets automatically spread around the codebase of one's application and is applied at critical tracing pointcuts.